hewol/Antodroid/README.md

 For detailed instructions on flashing the Antodroid GSI ROM, please refer to the [Flashing](https://github.com/Hewol/Antodroid/wiki/flashing).

-## Contributing

-Contributions are always an welcome! your contributions can help improve the ROM faster.

 ## Disclaimer

 Antodroid GSI ROM is provided as-is and comes with no warranties or guarantees.
 Flashing custom ROMs may void warranties and can potentially result in device instability or data loss.
 Proceed at your own risk.